matkosoric/matkosoric.github.io/_books/2022-01-01-farley-humble.md

 > (whether it passed or not), we roll back the transaction (Humble & Farley 2011, 337).

 > Continuous delivery provides the ability to release new, working version of your software several times a day.
 This
-> means you have to keep you application releasable at all times (Humble & Farley 2011, 345).
+> means you have to keep your application releasable at all times (Humble & Farley 2011, 345).

 > When we talk about components, we mean a reasonably large-scale code structure within an application, with a
 > well-defined API, that could potentially be swapped out for another implementation (Humble & Farley 2011, 345).